HarryPaniccc/DnD/General Notes and Ideas.md

 # To do list
 - [ ] Continue the campaign
 - [ ] Isilme training stuff
+- [ ] Who is joining the tournament and who is being invited
 - [ ] Everyone's items
 	- [x] Isilme
 	- [x] Kanan